computefoundation/gnu-linux-shell-scripting.packaged-solutions/webutil/README.md

 Open one or more URLs by alias, search query or directly.

-This utility works with multiple web browsers and any one with a command line interface.
+This utility works with multiple web browsers.

 Four argument methods are allowed: